 Like Haseeb Hameed, Saqib Mahmood graduated through to play for England Under 19s at the age of 17.
-He will now hope he can continue to match Hameed as a senior Test player.
+Having also played for their Lions side, he will now hope he can continue to match Hameed and become a senior Test player.

-Mahmood signed his first pro contract at Emirates Old Trafford ahead of 2015 alongside Hameed, Matthew Parkinson and Tom Bailey.
+Mahmood signed his first pro contract at Emirates Old Trafford ahead of 2015 alongside Hameed, Matt Parkinson and Tom Bailey.

 He was part of the Lancashire Under 17s side who won the Royal London one-day Cup and shared the two-day Championship title with Surrey in 2014, and he has since made his first-team breakthrough.

-The Rochdale based seamer has also played for the England Lions and is highly rated within the national set up.
+The Rochdale based seamer has also played for the England Lions and, as aforementioned, is highly rated within the national set up.

 Mahmood, on Lancashire’s Academy and Scholarship programmes between 2012 and 2014, made his first-team debut in the NatWest T20 Blast in 2015, playing three times.